One way to indicate a Mask of Power is having it float. Sometimes, it means that the mask itself is sentient.

-- The Noh mask in an InuYasha episode "The Flesh Eating Noh Mask" was a floating mask that, well, ate people.
+- The Noh mask in the Inuyasha episode "The Flesh Eating Noh Mask" was a floating mask that, well, ate people.

 - The masks representing the ancestral kings of Atlantis in Atlantis: The Lost Empire float and spin around the crystal that gives Atlantis its life.

 - Also, at the end of the film, a new mask, representing the now deceased King Kashekim Nedakh is actually constructed by his daughter and son-in-law upon becoming the new rulers of Atlantis, which then floats away into the sky to join the other masks representing the dead kings of Atlantis.

 - And for some reason, the queens never get floating masks.

 - The voodoo masks in The Princess and the Frog, which represent The Friends On The Other Side.

 - The Haunted Mask from the Goosebumps series.

 - EXTRAPOWER: One of Blackberry's spells in Attack of Darkforce is to summon a set of large masks which suspend themselves in the air and blow their breath attacks down at the enemy.
 This move is also used by the Duba shaman boss fight in Giant Fist as its special attack.